 - Let your new mattress off-gas in a well-ventilated area for awhile before using it.

-- Cover your mattress with a natural latex, wool or cotton mattress topper.
+- Cover your mattress with a natural latex mattress topper or an organic cotton mattress pad.

 - Consider buying a less expensive natural futon instead of a regular mattress.

-Your turn: Are you in the market for a non-toxic mattress?
+Are you in the market for an organic mattress?
 What are your most important criteria?